-Fall big game hunting starts with archery elk and this northwest corner of Montana does not have huge herds of elk but instead has many small bands throughout each drainage averaging 6-12 animals.
-We actually like it that way since fewer eyes, ears, and noses offer us a bit of an advantage.
-The bulls in this area are also still very vocal and respond to bugling due to a lack of hunting pressure.
+This far northwest corner of Montana does not have huge herds of elk.
+Instead it has many small bands averaging 10-15 animals.
+We actually like it that way since fewer eyes, ears and noses offer us a bit of an advantage.
+This area doesn’t have especially high elevations so the elk in our area don’t migrate in the traditional sense.
+We find them on top of the ridges and down in the valley along the river as well.
+The bulls in this area are also still very vocal and respond to bugling due to the lack of hunting pressure.

-There is nothing more exciting than bringing a trophy bull into archery range and typically we start the day by combining bugles with cow calls to immediately locate a workable bull.
-Frequently we’ll get several answers from a single ridge!
-This area has a good bull to cow ratio and if a bull has no cows, often times he’ll want to investigate in hopes of hooking up with a harem.
+There is nothing more exciting than bringing a trophy bull into archery range!
+Typically, we start the day by combining bugles and cow calls in hopes of locating a hunt-able bull.
+Frequently, we’ll get several answers from a single ridge!
+This area has a good bull to cow ratio.
+If a bull has no cows, often times he’ll want to investigate in hopes of hooking up with a harem.
 If he’s already with cows, he may answer, but he may not want to leave his cows either.
-At this point your guide will make decision regarding the best course of action.
+At this point your guide will make a decision regarding the best course of action.

-As is the case with all our big game hunts, our bow hunts are done on foot and above all, you will increase your chances of success immeasurably by being in the best physical shape possible.
+Our archery elk hunting is done entirely by hiking and you will definitely increase your chances of success by being in the best physical shape possible.
 The ridges are high, the drainages steep, and the timber is thick.
-Under the best and luckiest of conditions and circumstances, elk never come easy.
+Success on elk never comes easy even under the best and luckiest of circumstances.
 They’re cagey, wary, extraordinarily beautiful and majestic and will test your nerve when bearing down on you—chest heaving, bugling, raking, on high alert even though they’re hot and all worked up in the rut.

 Our archery elk hunts are limited and we deliberately run a small camp with just a few guides on the ground each week.